me3zaAKAgoat/42cursus/pipex/pipex.md

 - cleanup pipes' heap allocated space (after making sure all pipes ends FD of the parent process were closed) at the very end of the program.
 - handle failure of a child process fucking up the last process.
 - theres a MAJOR fucking difference between exit and return in processes [check this](https://stackoverflow.com/questions/66914203/waitpid-hangs-even-though-child-process-is-dead).
+- add a mode to the pipex data structure that decides how files are opened for input and output

 [very good unix pipes artice](https://www.rozmichelle.com/pipes-forks-dups/) **add argv and argc to pipex object**